 “I’m hungry and we don’t have any food with us.”

 “Not far to Yelverton.
 We can have lunch there.”

-When we did get there I wanted to go to the pub but Tim said it would be too expensive so we bought some sandwiches and a can and found somewhere to sit.
+When we did get there I wanted to go to the pub but Tim said it would be too expensive so we bought some sandwiches and a can and found somewhere to sit out.
 It started to drizzle again so I insisted we have a coffee in the pub even though I could tell Tim didn’t want to.
 I made sure I paid for it.
 The shower passed and we set off again.
 Tim was his usual attentive self and kept asking if I was OK.
 I just smiled my wan smile and said I was fine.
-I think he could sense it wasn’t working for me.
+I think he could sense I was struggling.